-We have already taken some positive steps to support bus services in the region. £500K has been invested in the Busway and Park & Ride provision.
+We've already taken some positive steps to support bus services in the region with heavy investment in the Busway and Park & Ride provision.
 Recently, a new demand responsive service, 'TING', was launched in rural West Huntingdonshire.

-We need to do much more to improve our bus network and address some key challenges that have been highlighted in local public engagement exercises over recent years:
+We need to do much more to improve our bus network and address some key challenges:

-- Bus services do not offer a practical option for many journeys because they are not available, do not go to the right places at suitable times, or are too infrequent. - They may not be co-ordinated to connect with other services and are perceived as being unreliable and offering no advantage over the private car. - Considered expensive by many and not value for money. - The attractiveness of bus travel is hampered by inadequate information, difficult to understand timetables, complex fares, and variable standards of services. - Poor reliability 65% of bus users want to see more reliable bus services, followed by more frequent services and faster bus journey times. - Inconvenience 58% of non-bus users cited inconvenience as the reason for not using the bus, seeing cars as a faster and cheaper way to travel.
+- Bus services do not offer a practical option for many journeys because they are not available, don't go to the right places at suitable times, or are too infrequent. - They may not be co-ordinated to connect with other services and are perceived as being unreliable and offering no advantage over the private car - Considered expensive by many and not value for money. - The attractiveness of bus travel is hampered by inadequate information, difficult to understand timetables, complex fares and variable standards of services. - Poor reliability 65% of bus users want to see more reliable bus services, followed by more frequent services and faster bus journey times. - Inconvenience 58% of non-bus users cited inconvenience as the reason for not using the bus, seeing cars as a faster and cheaper way to travel.

-Market research suggests a desire to see bus service improvements, with 80% of survey respondents (bus and non-bus users) showing support.2 Bus users want to see greater reliability and less disruption on the road network, more frequent services connecting more places and more co-ordination, with services joining up better in terms of service timings, connections, and fares.
-In more rural areas, there is particular desire to see buses linking more places, more often, including evenings and Sundays.3 Non-bus users support wider range of improvements, including more frequent services, quicker journey times, more services connecting places, greater integration, and good value fares.
+Market research suggests a desire to see bus service improvements, with 80% of survey respondents (bus and non-bus users) showing support.

+1 Bus users want to see greater reliability and less disruption on the road network, more frequent services connecting more places and more co-ordination, with services joining up better in terms of service timings, connections and fares.
+In more rural areas, there is particular desire to see buses linking more places, more often, including evenings and Sundays.

+2 Non-bus users support a wider range of improvements, including more frequent services, quicker journey times, more services connecting places, greater integration and good value fares.